OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 ## Styling your Ng Doc Portal Application

+### Milligram

+The `ng-doc-portal` package makes use of the [`milligram`](https://milligram.io/) minimalist css library for some basic look & feel improvements.
+If you do not want this, please remove the first line of the `targets.ng-build.options.styles` property in your application's `project.json`.
+This will remove the milligram cdn import and some override styles.

+### Ng Doc Portal Styles

+The `ng-doc-portal` package has some global styles to set borders, paddings, margins, and css grid structures.
+This is all set via global styles imported in the
+`targets.ng-build.options.styles` property of the application's `project.json` and are overwritable.

-Since the `ng-doc-portal` system piggy backs off of an angular application you can simply add your custom styles to the root `styles.scss` file or in the `style` property of the angular app's `project.json` build config.
+Since the `ng-doc-portal` system piggy backs off of an angular application you can simply add your custom styles to the root `styles.scss` file or in the `style` property of the angular app's `project.json` build config to override or extend the base styles we include.

 ## Theming